Souhaib0101/QCM-Manager/README.md

 ### 3. Import a JSON File
 - On the main page, you’ll see an **Import QCM .json** button.
-- Prepare a JSON file with the following format:
+- Prepare a JSON/Text/... file with the following format:
   ```json
   [
       {